openshift/enhancements/enhancements/monitoring/alerting-consistency.md

   * Runbook style documentation for resolving critical alerts is required.
     These runbooks are reviewed by OpenShift SREs and currently live in the [openshift/runbooks][2] repository.
+* Operator Alerts are RECOMMENDED to include `kubernetes_operator_part_of` label indicating the operator name the alert is related to.
+* Operator Alerts are RECOMMENDED to include `kubernetes_operator_component` label indicating the operator component name that the alert is related to.

 ### Critical Alerts